 Each of our NEOs is or was eligible to receive certain severance payments and benefits in connection with termination of employment under various circumstances.
-The potential severance benefits payable to our NEOs in the event of termination of employment on December 31, 2022 pursuant to their employment agreements with us and our Officer Severance Policy are described below.
-For Mr. O'Grady, the Severance Payments Table below shows the actual amounts he received in connection with his voluntary resignation on April 2, 2022.
+The potential severance benefits payable to our NEOs in the event of termination of employment on December 31, 2023 pursuant to their employment agreements with us and our Officer Severance Policy are described below.